zanedr/front-end-submissions-public/1608/4-module/capstone/maia.md

 #### Extensions (10 points each)

-- Developer went through an entire wireframe process with Lauren - user testing - etc
+- Developer went through an entire wireframe process with Lauren - user testing - etcg

 ### To get a 4 on this project, you need to achieve 300 / 325